- Absent landlord

 - Managing agent

-A professional or company responsible under an agency agreement for the maintenance and management of a property.
+A person or company responsible under an agency agreement for the maintenance and management of a property.

 - Managing agents